Second Chance Hiring: Unleashing a World of Untapped Potential

 The shift began with an acknowledgment of the barriers faced by those with criminal records—a realization that led to a comprehensive reassessment of the bank’s hiring policies.
 JPMorgan Chase established a clear objective: to lower employment barriers and create more opportunities for those who have served their time.

-With returning citizens comprising nearly 10% of its new hires over a recent three-year period, JPMorgan Chase demonstrates that Second Chance Hiring is not just feasible but beneficial
+With returning citizens comprising nearly 10% of its new hires over a recent three-year period, JPMorgan Chase demonstrates that Second Chance Hiring is not just feasible but beneficial (U.S. Chamber of Commerce).

 Overcoming Challenges